kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/vite@0Awx3zEI5_gYEIrD7IVX6.md

 # Vite

-Vite is a modern build tool and development server designed for fast and lean development of web applications.
-Created by Evan You, the author of Vue.js, Vite leverages native ES modules in the browser to enable near-instantaneous server start and lightning-fast hot module replacement (HMR).
-It supports various frameworks including Vue, React, and Svelte out of the box.
-Vite uses Rollup for production builds, resulting in highly optimized bundles.
-It offers features like CSS pre-processor support, TypeScript integration, and plugin extensibility.
-Vite's architecture, which separates dev and build concerns, allows for faster development cycles and improved developer experience, particularly for large-scale projects where traditional bundlers might struggle with performance.
+Vite is a modern build tool by Evan You (creator of Vue.js) that offers rapid web development through native ES modules, enabling instant server starts and fast Hot Module Replacement (HMR).
+It supports frameworks like Vue, React, and Svelte, uses Rollup for optimized production builds, and includes features like CSS pre-processor support and TypeScript integration.
+Vite enhances developer experience, especially for large projects, by separating development and build processes for faster cycles.

 Visit the following resources to learn more: